Who works at the BMC? Full details of all current BMC staff.

 Jane Thompson – Club Development Manager

 Jane is the Club Development Manager.
-She leads the work to develop the club network by working with BMC affiliated clubs to support them to grow and develop, and supports the work of the BMC Clubs' Committee and the BMC Huts Group; and leads on support to volunteers.
-Jane has worked in sports development for many years, is an active member of her local mountaineering club and can even be found on rock (when it’s not raining!).
+She leads the work to develop the club network by working with BMC affiliated clubs to support them to grow and develop; supports the work of the BMC Clubs' Committee and the BMC Huts Group; and leads on support to volunteers.
+Jane has worked in sports development for 25+ years, and is an active member of her local mountaineering club.

 Alan Brown – Financial Controller